Wellness Resources and Services

 Note: Program and service availability vary by plan and service area.

-The following preventive services are covered under your plan for a $0 copay when you visit your primary care physician:
+The following preventive services are covered by your Medicare Advantage plan for a $0 copay when you visit your in-network primary care provider:

 - Alcohol misuse screening and counseling

 - Bone mass measurement (for those at high risk)

 - Breast cancer screening (2D and 3D mammograms)

 - Cardiovascular disease (behavioral therapy)